lifan0127/ai-research-assistant/README.md

 The following are known limitations based on user feedback.

 - Currently Zotero RA can query your Zotero library through the Zotero search API.
 The ability to query the Zotero SQLite database for document count and other metrics will be delivered in a future release.
 - Zotero RA has no awareness of your Zotero application state (selected item, current tab, highlighted text) and therefore cannot answer the related questions.
-This capability will be added overtime.
+This capability will be added over time.

 ## Troubleshooting